FabMo/fabmo-api-tests/README.md

 and produce a response, but are not necessarily useful in their current state. i.e. They do not validate that anything actually happened.

 The jobs directory holds test jobs.
+None are implemented yet.

+test_runMacro_five.py is complete.
+Starts job, checks if spindle is running, checks if state returns to idle.

 test_runMacro_two_hundred_one.py is complete.
 The pauses are a bit longer than they need to be, but sometimes this file takes a little bit longer to run.

+test_runMacro_two_hundred_eleven.py is complete.
+Very similar to 201, just longer.

 test_runNextJob.py Works but only for a file that is already queued up that is less than 600 seconds long.
 The file cannot contain a pause.